deutsche-nationalbibliothek/pica-rs/README.md

 ## About

-This repository provides a collection of tools to work with bibliographic records encoded in Pica+, the internal format of the OCLC Cataloging system.
-The development of this tool was motivated by the wish to have a fast and efficient way to transform Pica+ records to a data format, which can be easily processed Python's [pandas](https://git.io/v7Qt8) library.
+This repository provides a collection of tools to work with bibliographic records encoded in PICA+, the internal format of the OCLC Cataloging system.
+The development of this tool was motivated by the wish to have a fast and efficient way to transform PICA+ records to a data format, which can be easily processed Python's [pandas](https://git.io/v7Qt8) library.

 Most of the commands are inspired by the [xsv](https://git.io/JIoJG) toolkit.